How can anyone in the United States think that bats are scary?

-- Larger bat with long, super thin, forward-pointing ears.
-The wingspan is approximately 15 to 16 inches.
+- It is a larger bat with long, super thin, forward-pointing ears.
+The wingspan is approximately 15 inches (38 cm).

 - Tiny face with a pig-like snout.

-- Fur is brown and creamy white by the root on their back, and cream color on the underside.
+- Fur is brown and creamy white on their back and cream color on the underside.

 The Pallid Bat is the most unique-looking in the United States!

-I just love its unique, pig-like nose!
-Look for them in habitats that consist of deserts, grasslands, canyons, and mixed forests.
+I love its unique, pig-like nose!
+Look for them in habitats of deserts, grasslands, canyons, and mixed forests.

 Pallid Bat Range Map